When you trust us with your personal information, you expect us to protect it and keep it safe.

 The information that we seek to collect about you will depend on the products or services that we provide.
 If you do not allow us to collect all of the information we request, we may not be able to deliver all of those services effectively.

-When you apply for our products or services we may ask for identification information.
+The type of information collected from you includes information that is necessary for us to provide advice to you.
 This could include your name, address, contact details and date of birth.
 We may also collect your tax file number if we are authorised to collect it and if you choose to supply it.
 If you apply for insurance, we may collect information about what is being insured, the beneficiaries, and your health and financial situation, depending on the type of insurance.

 Throughout the life of your product or service, we may collect and hold additional personal information about you.
 This could include transaction information or making a record of queries or complaints you make and, if you make an insurance claim, collecting additional information to assess the claim.